Hemit99123/stocksavvy-software-designs/testing.md

 <br>

--  Unit tests can be computationally expensive.
+- Tests can be computationally expensive.
 Running them on a personal computer might cause performance issues.

-### Resources

-- This is a good article that shows how we can add unit testing for an API call: https://medium.com/@ben.dev.io/node-js-unit-testing-with-jest-b7042d7c2ad0